Bridging the Gap to Real-World Object-Centric Learning: Additional Analysis

 \textbf{MOVi-E (\tab{app:tab:results-movi-e-num-slots})\quad} On the synthetic MOVi-E dataset, we found that changing the number of slots can greatly impact performance.
 We attribute this to the strong impact object splitting (distributing an object over two or more slots) can have on the ARI score.
 While setting the number of slots to the maximum number of objects that can appear in the scene (23 on MOVi-E) allows the model to fully cover crowded scenes, most scenes have fewer objects, leading to impaired performance on those.
+We show examples on MOVi-E with 11 slots for all tested methods in \fig{app:fig:examples-extended-movi-e-11slots}.

 \looseness-1 \textbf{PASCAL (\tab{app:tab:results-pascal-num-slots}) \& COCO (\fig{app:fig:coco-discovery-num-slots}, \fig{app:fig:coco-loc-segm-num-slots})\quad} On both PASCAL VOC 2012 and COCO, our method performs well over a range of slots, as long as a minimum number of slots is given.
 Slot Attention, in contrast, fails to produce meaningful results for all tested number of slots.
 For our method on COCO, the analysis shows that there are different sweet spots for instance-level (9--11 slots) and class-level segmentation (7 slots).
 Visual inspection (see \fig{app:fig:examples-coco-num-slots}) suggests that the optimal number of slots (unsurprisingly) depends on the complexity of the specific image: using few slots tends to lead to grouping of related objects, whereas using many slots leads to oversegmentation of objects into parts.
 Choosing the number of slots per-dataset rather than per-image thus only optimizes results for the average scene.
 An interesting question for future work is how models could deal with the variance of visual complexity and number of instances that they are faced with in real-world situations.